Flint1025/EE273/README.md

 # Highlights

-1. By wrapping mutilple levels of `while` and `switch` loops, this program provides a neat, user-friendly user interface regardless of the fact it is a console application.
+1. By wrapping mutilple levels of `while` , `switch` loops and `system("cls");`, this program provides a neat, user-friendly user interface regardless of the fact it is a console application.
 2. With WindowsAPI integrated, it provides convenient dialog boxes when reading and saving files.